onedata/onedata-documentation/docs/glossary.md

 ## File popularity

-A feature providing tracking of usage statistics for files in a [space][].
+A feature that provides tracking the usage statistics for files in a [space][].
-Used by [auto-cleaning][] mechanism to clean up the least popular file replicas.
+Used by the [auto-cleaning][] process to clean up the least popular file replicas.
 Learn more [here][docs-file-popularity].

 ## File registration

-A feature allowing users to register files located on an [imported storage][] in order to reflect external data collections in a Onedata space.
+A feature that allows users to register files located on an [imported storage][] in order to reflect external data collections in a Onedata space.
 Learn more [here][docs-file-registration].

 ## Group

-An abstract entity grouping together a subset of users and other groups.
+An abstract entity that groups together a subset of users and other groups.
 Helps to manage users' access and privileges to resources like [spaces][space].
 Learn more [here][docs-groups].

 ## Handle

-An entity representing an Open Access [persistent identifier][] (e.g. [DOI][]) and metadata assigned to the [share][].
+An entity that represents an Open Access [persistent identifier][] (e.g. [DOI][]) and metadata assigned to the [share][].
 It is created by registering the share in a [handle service][] and exposing it for discovery by [Public Data][] indexes via the OAI PMH protocol.
 This process makes the data collection and metadata publicly available (without an account in Onedata) and